adaliszk/sw-periodic-sync/README.md

 });
 ```

-### Change a syncronization
+### Change a synchronization
-The register will always delete the previnous syncronization settings and use the new one using the tag as a key.
+The register will always delete the previnous synchronization settings and use the new one using the tag as a key.

-## Documentation
+## "Documentation"
 * https://developer.mozilla.org/en-US/docs/Web/API/PeriodicSyncManager
 * https://developer.mozilla.org/en-US/docs/Web/API/PeriodicSyncRegistration
 * https://developer.mozilla.org/en-US/docs/Web/API/PeriodicSyncEvent